Stayman convention: Rationale

-Accordingly, partnership priority is to find an eight card or better major suit fit when jointly holding sufficient values for a game contract.
-5-3 and 6-2 fits are easy to find in basic methods as responder can bid 3 or 3 over 1NT, and opener will not normally have a 5 card major to bid 1NT.
-However, finding 4-4 fits presents a problem.
+When the partnership is holding sufficient values for a game contract, the partnership priority is to find an eight card or better major suit fit.
+Partnerships holding 5 and 3 cards (5-3), and 6 and 2 cards (6-2) are fits found when responder can bid 3 or 3 over 1NT, and opener will not normally have a 5 card major to bid 1NT.
+However, partnerships finding 8 card fits with 4 each (4-4) present a problem.
 The 2 and 2 bids cannot be used for this as they are weak takeouts, a sign-off bid.

 Standard Stayman

 After an opening bid or an overcall of 1NT (2NT), or bids an artificial 2 (3) to ask opener or overcaller if he holds a four- or five-card major suit; some partnership agreements may require the major to be headed by an honor of at least a specified rank, such as the queen.
 The artificial club bid typically promises four cards in at least one of the major suits (promissory Stayman) and, in standard form, enough strength to continue bidding after partner's response (8 HCP for an invitational bid opposite a standard strong 1NT opening or overcall showing 15-17 HCP, 11 HCP opposite a weak notrump of 12-14 HCP, or 5 HCP to go to game opposite a standard 2NT showing 20-21 points).
 It also promises distribution that is not 4333.
 By invoking the Stayman convention, the responder takes control of the bidding since strength and distribution of the opener's hand is already known within a limited range.
 The opener responds with the following rebids.